DaoCloud/DaoCloud-docs/docs/en/docs/amamba/intro/concepts.md

 # Basic Concept

-Application Workbench（Workbench）is your one-stop-shop for deploying DCE 5.0 cloud-native applications, providing lifecycle management for these applications.
+App Workbench（Workbench）is your one-stop-shop for deploying DCE 5.0 cloud-native applications, providing lifecycle management for these applications.
 It lowers the entry barrier for enterprises to use cloud-native apps and improves efficiency of the processes from R&D to delivery.

 - Workspace